 Why You Need to Stop Using Foil and Use Parchment Instead

-Aluminum foil might be your go-to for ease and convenience when cooking (and cleaning up!), but if you’re using it, it’s time to make the switch to parchment.
-Like margarine and plastic containers, aluminum foil has overstayed its welcome in the kitchen and there’s now a much better option.
-Next time you’re making a baking sheet dinner or roasting up your winter farmers’ market finds, reach for parchment paper instead.
-Here’s why.
+Aluminum foil might be your go-to for ease and convenience when cooking (and cleaning up!), but if you're using it, it might be time to make the switch to parchment.
+Like margarine and plastic containers, aluminum foil is no longer the best option.
+Next time you're making a baking sheet dinner or wrapping up your camping leftovers, consider reaching for parchment paper instead.
+Here's why.

 Aluminum's Potential Health Risks